ReeceMcMillin/course-notes/content/CS441 - Programming Languages/Midterm 2 Review.md

 	* Generational Collection
 2. Describe *conservative* garbage collection
 	* If it looks like a pointer, leave it alone
-3. What's are two problems associated with reference-counting garbage collectors?
+3. What are two problems associated with reference-counting garbage collectors?
+4. Describe the difference between the *reference* and *value* models of variables when it comes to pointers and recursive types.

 # Chapter 9
 1. Describe the actions taking during the calling sequence.